Posts - Bill - HR 2808 Homebuyers Privacy Protection Act

 house 04/10/2025 - 119th Congress

-We are working to protect homebuyers' privacy by restricting when consumer reporting agencies can share credit reports related to mortgage transactions, ensuring reports are only shared with authorized parties directly involved.
+We are working to protect homebuyers’ privacy by limiting how consumer reports related to mortgage loans can be shared, ensuring these reports are only furnished to authorized parties involved in the transaction.
+This helps prevent unwanted prescreening offers and safeguards sensitive financial information.

 Congress.gov